hpfem/hermes-tutorial/doc/src/hermes2d/P01-linear/03-poisson.rst

 In fact, the EPS value is a stopping criterion for automatic adaptivity that Hermes uses to keep the number of the linear triangles as low as possible.

-**IMPORTANT**: If you notice in the image white points or even discontinuities where the approximation is continuous, try to move from HERMES_EPS_NORMAL to HERMES_EPS_HIGH.
+If you notice in the image white points or even discontinuities where the approximation is continuous, try to move from HERMES_EPS_NORMAL to HERMES_EPS_HIGH.
 If the interval of solution values is very small compared to the solution magnitude, such as if the solution values lie in the interval